This guide is a step-by-step approach to developing, building and deploying a sample app with Wercker within minutes.

 Now in your browser navigate to

 Now that we’ve setup our app we can start running it inside a container using wercker.
 Before we do that however, let’s first take a look at the

 The wercker.yml is the only config file you need for using wercker.
 In it, you will define all your steps needed to successfully

-To get started however, we’re only interested in
+deploy your application.
+To get started, we’re only interested in

-developing our app, so let’s take a closer look at this
+developing our app, so let’s take a closer look at the top of this file:

 Let’s see this step in action now and fire up our dev pipeline.

 In your project folder, run